amarinjs/sitio/_posts/2019-12-12-Netbrain-all-in-two.md

 > WARNING: The specified directory has less than 50GB free space, which may result in abnormal use after the Elasticsearch runs for a period time.

-This being a demo environment, we can increase disk size later.
+This being a demo environment, we can worry about free space later or when we note performance issues.